From Broke & Unemployed to Full-Time Blogger & Digital Nomad in Less Than 2 Years

-Besides the fact that I haven’t talked much about my background and personal life on my blog (and I get lots of questions about it!)
-I want to share my story with you for one major reason…
+Besides the fact that I haven't talked that much about my background and personal life on my blog (and I get lots of questions about it!), I want to share my story with you for one major reason:

 To show you that YOU can achieve all of these amazing things, too!

-+ The advantages I had going in, and how to identify and amplify YOUR skill set
+The advantages I had going into blogging, and how to identify and make the most of your unique skill set

-+ The best things I did in the early stages that had a huge impact on my success
+The best things I did in the early stages of blogging that had a huge impact on my success

-+ The next steps to take if you’re ready to grow and monetize your blog
+The next steps to take if you're ready to build a profitable blog

 Let's dive in.